► Coronavirus and the car industry

 Other manufacturers are moving to this stay-at-home process as Chinese authorities increase warnings to stay away from public places.

-The impact of the Coronavirus is already showing globally, with both the Geneva and New York motor shows cancelled.
+The impact of the coronavirus is already showing globally, with the Geneva, Detroit and New York motor shows cancelled.